-Mohammed Aboelgheit, a member of The Arab Reporters for Investigative Journalism Network (ARIJ) has reaped the gold medal at the United Nations-affiliated Ricardo Ortega Award for Audio-visual Journalism for his investigative documentary: “The End User”.
+Mohammed Aboelgheit, a member of the ARIJ network, has reaped gold at the United Nations-affiliated Ricardo Ortega Award for Audio-visual Journalism for his investigative documentary: “The End User”.

 The United Nations Correspondents Association (UNCA) announced last week that the Egyptian colleague Aboelgheit won this prestigious award, which is awarded annually to the best investigations related to the activities of the United Nations and its bodies.

 The “End User” investigation was broadcasted on Deutsche Welle (DW)/ Arabic Service in November 2018, and was translated into English, German and Spanish.